 Nowadays, texting is one of the most exciting forms of communication.
 It is the simplest way to convey your message to the intended person using the minimum words possible.
 The typical cell phone allows a person to either send or receive text messages.
 With the emergence of smartphones, people are now able to use social Media such a WhatsApp or another texting app you can trust to send or receive messages.

-The problem is that the current generation has come up with secret texting codes, a lingo which most parents find difficult to understand.
+The problem is that the current generation has come up with secret texting codes, a lingo that most parents find difficult to understand.
 Maybe you are used to simple well-known acronyms such as LOL, but the new generation has more dazzling new slang.
 It now becomes a parenting challenge to know the meaning of text codes your teen is sending or receiving on their phones.

 In this article, you’ll see the top teen texting codes that are used by teens, and as a parent, you will be enlightened.
 This will help you understand the kind of conversation your kid is involved in with other people.
 It will also help you tweak your parental control and help your kids stay out of trouble.